superopengl/Chan4Net/README.md

 chan.Send(2);  // Here throws InvalidOperationException, because one cannot send item into a closed channel.
 ```
-Taking item from a closed AND empty channel will throw exception.
-But it's still fine to Receive item from a closed channel if it isn't empty.
+Receiving item from a closed AND empty channel will throw exception.
 ```csharp
 var chan = new Chan<int>(2);
 chan.Send(1)